-Colin Hoag is an anthropologist and ecologist who conducts transdisciplinary research on issues surrounding water, soil conservation, the state, and migration in Southern Africa.
-He is currently completing a PhD in Cultural Anthropology at the University of California, Santa Cruz.
-He recently completed a second PhD in Biological Sciences at Aarhus University, where he was affiliated with the research program, AURA: Aarhus University Research on the Anthropocene.
-In Fall 2017, he will join the Department of Anthropology at Smith College as an Assistant Professor of Environmental Anthropology.
-His work has been published in PoLAR: Political and Legal Anthropology Review, Critique of Anthropology, Politique Africaine, the Journal of Southern African Studies, and the New South African Review.
+Colin Hoag is an anthropologist and ecologist who conducts transdisciplinary research on issues surrounding water, soil conservation, the state, bureaucracy, and migration in Southern Africa.
+He is currently Assistant Professor of Environmental Anthropology at Smith College, where he teaches courses on landscape, the Anthropocene, and the environment in Africa.
+Colin holds a PhD in Cultural Anthropology from the University of California, Santa Cruz and a PhD in Biological Sciences from Aarhus University, where he was affiliated with the research program, AURA: Aarhus University Research on the Anthropocene.
+His work has been published in PoLAR: Political and Legal Anthropology Review, Annual Review of Environment and Resources, Critique of Anthropology, Politique Africaine, Journal of Southern African Studies, and elsewhere.

 Theresa L. Miller is an environmental anthropologist who works on biodiversity maintenance, human-plant engagements, and the aesthetic/ethical valuation of such encounters in indigenous lowland South America.
 Her doctoral fieldwork and dissertation explore these issues among the Ramkokamekra-Canela indigenous community of Maranhão, northeast Brazil.
 She recently completed a DPhil in Anthropology at the University of Oxford and is currently a Peter Buck postdoctoral fellow at the Smithsonian Institution’s National Museum of Natural History Department of Anthropology, where she is continuing her work on Canela ethnobotanical classification and environmental knowledge within the Recovering Voices Program.